Brazzaville, Republic of the Congo: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-Traveling to Brazzaville in July, you will notice that it is warm, very hazy and very dry with almost no rain.
+Traveling to Brazzaville in June, you will notice that it is warm, somewhat hazy and dry with little rain.
 Daytime temperatures are in the high 70s F (mid 20s C).

 What to wear/what to pack: